Capgemini/Apollo/README.md

 Apollo is in alpha!

 While the concepts and base architectural components of Apollo are not expected to change drastically, the project is still under heavy development.
-Expect bugs, design and API changes as we bring it to a stable, production ready, multi-cloud available product.
+Expect bugs, design and feature changes as we bring it to a stable, production ready, multi-cloud available thing!

 ## Architecture